tjwkura5/microblog_EC2_deployment/stuff.md

 fi
 '''
 ```
-This preceding script activates a Python virtual environment, restarts the Gunicorn service using systemctl, and checks its status.
+The preceding script activates a Python virtual environment, restarts the Gunicorn service using systemctl, and checks its status.
 If the restart is successful, it prints a success message.
 If the restart fails, it prints a failure message, displays the Gunicorn service logs for debugging, and exits with an error.

 **Build Our Pipeline**